blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   command:

   curl --user user2398463324:passf4bab3f0e4330392d885ed1a108fa09e640590b1f05d2da00181756bb3b93414b7 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getnetworksolps", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8032/

 prioritisetransaction
 ---------------------

 ::

-  prioritisetransaction txid priority_delta_number fee_delta_number
+  prioritisetransaction "transaction_id" priority_delta fee_delta

 The ``prioritisetransaction`` method instructs the daemon to accept the indicated transaction into mined blocks at a higher (or lower) priority.
 The transaction selection algorithm considers the transaction as it would have a higher priority.

 * Note: This method is inherited from the original Bitcoin protocol, of which KMD is a fork (via Zcash).
-For more information and examples, please see the link to Bitcoin API documentation provided above.
+For more information and examples, please see the ===link=== link to Bitcoin API documentation provided above. https://bitcoincore.org/en/doc/0.16.1/rpc/mining/prioritisetransaction/

 Arguments:

 ::

-	"transaction_id"                 // (string, required)     the transaction id priority delta                   // (numeric, required)    the priority to add or subtract
+	"transaction_id"                (string, required)     the transaction id
+	priority delta                  (numeric, required)    the priority to add or subtract

-	fee delta                        // (numeric, required)    the fee value (in satoshis) to add (or subtract, if negative).
+	fee delta                       (numeric, required)    the fee value (in satoshis) to add (or subtract, if negative)

 Response:

 ::

-	true                             // (boolean)              returns true
+	true                            (boolean)              returns true

 Examples: